RedHatSatellite/sat6_scripts/README.md

 ./promote_content_view.py -e Production -a      # Promote all views to Production ./promote_content_view.py -e Quality -d         # See what would be done for Quality
 ```

+# auto_content
+Sample script that allows for the unattended automation of content management.
+This script will find any import datasets present and import them (in order).
+Successful import of the content then triggers a publish.
+On nominated days/weeks
+content is promoted to various lifecycle stages, and content view cleanup is also
+performed.
+Like the other scripts it calls, it supports a dry run (-d) option to
+show what would be performed without actually doing it.

+This script can be copied and extended to support custom automation requirements.